 Dentures do not replace the missing teeth roots, which are needed to stimulate the underlying bone.
 This means you will slowly suffer from bone loss over the years.
 This will change the shape of your face and cause the dentures to not fit properly.

 Many people who wear dentures look much older than they really are.
 Additionally, you will have to replace ill-fitting dentures.
 Sadly, dentures only allow for about 30%-40% of normal chewing function.

 Certain types of food have to be avoided, including many healthy foods.
 Lastly, many people find dentures hard to get used to.
 They have the potential to shift inside the mouth, which makes it hard to speak, eat, and smile normally.

 Using dental implants to replace your teeth involves having up to eight teeth implants placed in your jawbone.
 They are made of biocompatible material (typically titanium) and will fuse with the surrounding bone over a span of a few months.
 These fixtures will replace the missing teeth roots and support an overdenture.

-The denture with either be secured to the implants with screws or snap onto the implants and have to be removed daily for cleaning.
-After a dental examination by Dr. Brace at her Cary, NC dentist office, she will be confirm how many implants you will need and the type of denture that will work best for you.
+The denture will either be secured to the implants with screws or snap onto the implants and have to be removed daily for cleaning.
+After a dental examination by Dr. Brace at her Cary, NC dentist office, she will confirm how many implants you will need and the type of denture that will work best for you.

 The Advantages of Choosing Dental Implants